ax-zyoutz/insightconnect-workflows/workflows/Lookup_Automox_Host_from_Teams/help.md

 *This workflow will only trigger in the channel specified in the workflow parameters.*

-To run the workflow, send the command `!lookup-host` followed by the IP address or hostname to the Microsoft Teams channel you are monitoring.
+To run the workflow, send the command `!lookup-automox-host` followed by the IP address or hostname to the Microsoft Teams channel you are monitoring.

 For example:

-* `!lookup-host hostname1`
+* `!lookup-automox-host hostname1`
-* `!lookup-host 127.0.0.1`
+* `!lookup-automox-host 127.0.0.1`

 The workflow will post responses in a thread of the original message.